SomebodyNew2/SCP-XXXX/Improvements/Recommendations for the final piece.md

 - Possibly describe it as a “conceptual memetic autoimmune response” that acts when a threshold of awareness is crossed.

 - In the logs, let researchers _disagree_ about whether it’s conscious.
-Some say yes, others say it's just a concept, but all feel like something is nudging them.
+Some say yes, others say it's just a [[concept]], but all feel like something is nudging them.

 > **Example Excerpt** (clinical):